FAQs

 A point is awarded to the serving team when the receiving team commits a fault (e.g., hitting the ball out of bounds, into the net, or not following the no-volley rule).

-Yes, there will be a brief tutorial for beginners from 8 am – 8:30 am in the morning on Nov 23rd at Rally.
+Yes, there will be a brief tutorial for beginners.
 One of the instructors at the facility will show participants how to play, teach them the rules and answer any questions you may have prior to playing during the day

 One hundred percent of all donations go directly to the Baycrest Foundation, some of which support the cost of the event.
 Proceeds are then invested in leading-edge cognitive neuroscience research, advancements in the mitigation of age-related illness and impairment and the care and treatment of patients living with dementia, Alzheimer’s and other brain function related illnesses.